HOME of the DEPA

 The University of Colorado Boulder encourages scholarship and research that lead to commercial and consulting activities.
 Such activities, however, have the potential to lead to conflicts of interest, which may have untoward effects for students, employees, and the university.
 Note, each year the University receives inquiries regarding potential conflicts of interests.
-These inquires have been generated by media outlets including the Boulder Daily Camera, The Denver Post, local television stations, as well as federal, state, legal, and internal regulatory entities.
+These inquires have been generated by media outlets, as well as federal, state, legal, and internal regulatory entities.
 Submitting a DEPA and vetting potential conflicts of interest helps to protect employees and students, departments, and the University, as a whole, from adverse outcomes resulting from inquiry.